Russell-Beach/YTSubConverterAvalonia/README.md

 Got time and want to commit?
 Here's things that could be done:

-- Implement system tray application support when using auto-convert mode
 - Implement UI localization using the ResX files in YTSubConverter.Shared